Loading

 Town halls to support consultation

-During the consultation period, the department will host virtual town halls to support the consultation.
-These sessions will provide more information on the Consultation Paper and proposed amendments to the CIRMP Rules.
-The sessions will also give an opportunity for the department to answer questions you may have on the proposal.
+During the consultation period, the department hosted virtual town halls on 12 December 2025 and 27 January 2026, to support the consultation.
+These sessions provided more information on the Consultation Paper and proposed amendments to the CIRMP Rules and an opportunity for the department to answer questions you may have on the proposal.

-Trusted Information Sharing Network (TISN) members, look out for updates on the TISN for more events to support this consultation.
+Trusted Information Sharing Network (TISN) members, look out for updates on the TISN for more events to support this consultation, and for access to recordings of prior sessions.

 Providing a Submission